karlstarkey/Manga_Fi/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all Otaku AI spaces, including GitHub repositories, social media platforms, communication channels, and any other community-related interaction, both online and offline.
+This Code of Conduct applies within all Manga_Fi spaces, including GitHub repositories, social media platforms, communication channels, and any other community-related interaction, both online and offline.

 ## Reporting Issues

-If you experience or witness behavior that violates this Code of Conduct, please report it to the maintainers at **otakuai@support.com**.
+If you experience or witness behavior that violates this Code of Conduct, please report it to the maintainers at **Manga_Fi@support.com**.
 Reports will be reviewed promptly, and actions will be taken to address the issue while maintaining confidentiality.

 ## Enforcement Responsibilities